Although there is no legal definition of bullying, it can be described as unwanted behaviour from a person or group that is either:

 - not always be obvious or noticed by others

-2. When bullying is harassment
+When bullying might be classed as harassment

 - gender reassignment